 Celebration of Life Event

-Each year, we invite patients who have received a blood or marrow transplant to attend a special Celebration of Life event.
-Patients have an opportunity to hear from bone marrow transplant specialists and talk with others who have similar experiences.
-The event is a source of hope, optimism and encouragement for patients — and for medical staff who find inspiration and continued motivation in each patient’s recovery.
+Each year, when it is possible to hold in-person events, we invite patients who have received a blood or marrow transplant to attend a special Celebration of Life event.
+Patients have an opportunity to hear from blood and marrow transplant specialists and talk with other people who have experiences similar to theirs.
+The event is a source of hope, optimism and encouragement for patients — and for medical staff find inspiration and continued motivation in each patient’s recovery.